 Other languages that are in existence but have not gotten the official seal of government are:

 Aside from the minority languages mentioned above, there are other interesting facts to be noted about the language culture in Poland.
 The following are some of them:

 - There is one regional language in Poland

 - We have five ethnic minority languages.

-We have put together in a tabular column the rankings of the languages that are spoken in Poland today with the objective of making our realize the strengths of the 10 most popular languages in Poland today.
+We have put together in a tabular column the rankings of the languages spoken in Poland to realize the strengths of the ten most popular languages in Poland today.

 |Rank||Language||Number of Speakers in Poland|